 The good news is that this gap can be bridged if you clearly understand these three factors:

 1. The objective and outcomes of the project.

-2. What skills and experience are required to achieve the project outcomes?
+2. The skills and experience required to achieve the project outcomes.

-3. How does this team need to function to achieve the project outcomes?
+3. How the team needs to function to achieve the project outcomes.

 Simple right?
 The first point is straightforward; you won’t be commencing the project without knowing this.
 The second point is also relatively simple; you work with human resources to identify the right skills and experience, and in some cases seek to match personalities and values.
 It’s usually at this point that a project team charter is created that summarises things like who is responsible for what, the skills that exist in the team, and how often the team should meet and why.

 At this point of team creation the team is still focused to a large extent on ‘what’ we need to be doing to achieve the project outcomes, and in a smaller project team, in a domestic setting where the team is co-located, or spread around a single country, this may be all you need to get by.

 The reality is that in a complex setting, such as a matrix organisation that relies strongly on cross-functional and intercultural collaboration, the first two points are not enough and it is a failure to focus on the third point that can bring a project to its knees.